DuskyHajek/beer-space-shooter/README.md

 ## Play the Game

-You can play the game online at: [https://YOUR-USERNAME.github.io/beer-space-shooter](https://YOUR-USERNAME.github.io/beer-space-shooter)
+You can play the game online at: [https://DuskyHajek.github.io/beer-space-shooter](https://DuskyHajek.github.io/beer-space-shooter)

-(Replace YOUR-USERNAME with your actual GitHub username once deployed)

 ## Game Features